simonberner/git-workshop/README.md

 ### All

-- Start the Docker host/daemon on your machine
+- Start the Docker host/daemon on your machine.
-- Open a terminal and hit `docker run hello-world:latest` to check if your docker installation is working correctly
+- Open a terminal and hit `docker run hello-world:latest` to check if your docker installation is working correctly.
-- Git clone or download this repo
+- Git clone or download this repo.
-- Open a terminal in the cloned/downloaded repo/folder and execute `docker-compose up -d`
+- Open a terminal in the cloned/downloaded repo, navigate into the folder /gitea and execute `docker-compose up -d`
-  (this will pull down the latest images and spin up the containers)
+  (this will pull down the latest Gitea docker image and spin up a container).
 - Navigate to [localhost:3000](http://localhost:3000/) in your browser.
 You should now see the start page of your Gitea installation!
-- Click the menu 'Explore' (upper left) and finish the database installation by clicking 'Install Gitea' at the very bottom
+- Click the menu 'Explore' (upper left) and finish the database installation by simply clicking the button 'Install Gitea' at the very bottom of the page.
-- Create an account by clicking on the menu 'Register' on the upper right of the main page

 That's it!
 Now you're armed and ready for the workshop!

-From now on each time you start/restart the docker host/daemon on your machine, the two containers (gitea webapp & mysql database) will be started automatically.
+From now on each time you start/restart the docker host/daemon on your machine, the Gitea container will be started automatically.
 Your self-hosted Git remote repository manager will be at your service!

 ## Further helpful docker commands

 - To view the container logs execute: `docker-compose logs`
 - To upgrade your Gitea installation to the latest release:
-  - Stop the running containers: `docker-compose down`
+  - Stop the running container: `docker-compose down`
-  - Pull the latest images: `docker-compose pull`
+  - Pull the latest image: `docker-compose pull`
-  - Create and start two new containers (the old ones will be removed automatically): `docker-compose up -d`
+  - Create and start two new container (the old one will be removed automatically): `docker-compose up -d`
 - If you want to remove ALL old unused images from your machine use: `docker image prune -a` (further docs [here](https://docs.docker.com/engine/reference/commandline/image_prune/))
 - If you just want to remove some specific dangling images from your machine: